firefhtr/cicd-buzz/README.md

 # cicd-buzz

-Test CICD pipeline with TravisCI and GitOPS on Rancher
+Test CICD pipeline with TravisCI and GitOPS